-Next week, I will be traveling to Harper’s Ferry, West Virginia to see where my great-grandfather and his siblings were raised.
+This past fall, I traveled to Harper’s Ferry, West Virginia to see where my great-grandfather and his siblings were raised.
 In this small historic town nestled along the Potomac River sixty miles outside of Washington, DC, my great-grandfather’s family were farmers and small-town grocers.

 Descendants of my great-grandfather’s maternal cousins still farm there today.
 However, for my side of the family, all that remains other than the headstones of my ancestors are the stories that I am just starting to discover.

 One of the stories revolves around the building now housing a bed and breakfast where my wife and I will stay during our visit.
 This historic home was once owned by my great-great-grandfather, Joseph P. Schilling, the first Schilling in my family to be born in the United States.
 Sadly, however, this home was only in my family for a decade.
 After my great-great-grandfather died from an unexpected illness when he was 39, our family sold the home as more than likely, they couldn’t afford to live there after his death.
 A year after his untimely death, my great-grandfather’s sister, Mary Catherine, died from typhoid fever in 1889 when she was 15.
 Historical documents and newspapers from that time show that many children died from typhoid fever that year, as the disease ravished small towns and communities.
 One newspaper reported an outbreak at a local schoolhouse of typhoid fever causing the death of several school-aged children.